skirino/elixir_struct_compile_order_issue/README.md

 ElixirStructCompileOrderIssue
 =============================

-Simplified test case for a strange bug(?) in Elixir compiler (submitted as [a issue in elixir-lang/elixir](https://github.com/elixir-lang/elixir/issues/4055))
+Simplified test case for a strange bug(?) in Elixir compiler (submitted as [an issue in elixir-lang/elixir](https://github.com/elixir-lang/elixir/issues/4055))

 - My environment
     - Erlang/OTP: 18.1